skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

 - **verbosity** *(integer)* - Default: *0*

-  This argument determines the verbosity of the output files and stream.
+  This parameter determines the verbosity of the output files and stream.

   + **verbosity** :math:`\geq` *1*: Prints potential energy of all BO states.
   + **verbosity** :math:`\geq` *2*: Writes the NACVs ('NACV\_\ :math:`i`\_\ :math:`j`').